0x3UH4224D/Glittery/Wiki/manual.md

 ### template.hbs File
-The main file that every template must have, it's written using [Handlebars templates](https://handlebarsjs.com/), it's meant to describe how to render an HTML page by accessing the template files and the page files
+The main file that every template must have, it's written using [Handlebars templates](https://handlebarsjs.com/), it's meant to tell Glittery how to generate HTML pages from the website content.

 **`Base Template`**
 This is the main type of the templates, it's meant to build a single HTML page.
 You gain access to three sources: